sap218/hugo-test/content/posts/the-phd.md

 Yet, when I tried presenting results, I would be questioned about every little detail (which I would've known from further reading) and if I didn't know the smallest detail I would be berated and told I didn't know enough.

 Now reflecting from experience, I would like to say that the above should not have happened.
-I don't want to name the person - although I believe anyone from that research group might know who I'm talking about - I want to write this to reflect.
-I don't believe it's fair for that person to say or act like that around a new student.
+I don't believe it is fair to act like that around a new student - I avoided working in the office because of this.
-Sometimes I couldn't get out of bed and refused to go to the office.
+And I don't want to share negativity that will push people away from a PhD, but I appreciate that I can use my platform to reflect on my time over the years.

 My first-year progress review was approaching, so I met with my supervisor about the work I've been doing for the past year, and one particular project changed things...